Skip to main content

 Investigative reporting in outlets such as USA Today in conjunction with The Trace, The New York Times, and The San Francisco Chronicle show how such violations have led to gun violence.
 For more information about the seriousness of such violations, read Brady’s 2006 in-depth report “‘Trivial Violations’?: The Myth of Overzealous Federal Enforcement Actions Against Licensed Gun Dealers.”

 ATF releases a fact sheet every year that contains some high-level information about FFL compliance inspections, including a list of the most frequently cited violations.
-The FY22 Fact Sheet common violation list includes, among others, failure to maintain an accurate/complete/timely acquisition and disposition (A&D) record of firearms; failure to obtain a completed ATF Form 4473; failure to complete forms as prescribed; and failure to record National Instant Criminal Background Check System (NICS) contact information on an ATF Form 4473.
+The FY24 Fact Sheet common violation list includes, among others, failure to maintain an accurate/complete/timely acquisition and disposition (A&D) record of firearms; failure to file multiple sales reports, a necessary tool to help law enforcement detect and shut down trafficking rings; failure to obtain a completed ATF Form 4473; failure to complete forms as prescribed; and failure to record National Instant Criminal Background Check System (NICS) contact information on an ATF Form 4473.

-In June 2021, the Justice Department established a “zero tolerance policy”, an enhanced regulatory enforcement policy where absent extraordinary circumstances, ATF will seek to revoke the licenses of dealers the first time that they violate federal law by willfully 1) transferring a firearm to a prohibited person, 2) failing to run a required background check, 3) falsifying records, such as a firearms transaction form, 4) failing to respond to an ATF tracing request, or 5) refusing to permit ATF to conduct an inspection in violation of the law.
-Unlike in previous editions of ATF policy, when supervisors disagree with license revocation, they must now thoroughly explain why circumstances are extraordinary enough to avoid revocation, and must get approval from higher levels of management for the decision to not revoke.
+Between June 2021 and the end of 2024, the Justice Department operated under a new enhanced regulatory enforcement policy (colloquially called “zero tolerance”) where absent extraordinary circumstances, ATF would seek to revoke the licenses of dealers the first time that they violate federal law by willfully 1) transferring a firearm to a prohibited person, 2) failing to run a required background check, 3) falsifying records, such as a firearms transaction form, 4) failing to respond to an ATF tracing request, or 5) refusing to permit ATF to conduct an inspection in violation of the law.
+Unlike in previous editions of ATF policy, when supervisors disagree with license revocation, they had to thoroughly explain why circumstances are extraordinary enough to avoid revocation, and get approval from higher levels of management for the decision to not revoke.

-You can donate to support Brady in taking action, not sides; learn more about gun violence prevention by visiting Brady's website; and join your local Brady chapter.
+You can donate to support Brady in taking action, not sides; learn more about these efforts in gun violence prevention by visiting Brady's website; and join your local Brady chapter.

 About the Data